LOWERING TOOLING COST BY USING LOW-FRICTION COATINGS2014-02-08 - By Chris Mummaw

 This article originally appeared in Moldmaking Technology.
 Click here to view or download the article in PDF format.

 As manufacturing becomes more global and more competitive, industries are forced to reevaluate how they look at cutting tools and machining processes.
 Logically, if a manufacturer invests in a high quality machine tool, but not the associated tooling, one may not be capitalizing on the true potential of their investment.
 Equivalently, if a manufacturer’s processes are not evolving with increases in tooling technology, one may not be reaching the potential of their prior investments.
-Either way, productivity yields profitably and the manufacturing mentality has changed from trying to be “The best in a field” to “The best in the world”.
+Either way, productivity yields profitably and the manufacturing mentality has changed from trying to be “The best cheap replica breitling uk in a field” to “The best in the world”.

 There are many components in the manufacturing process, but from a cost benefit approach to productivity, tooling technology is going to yield the biggest return.
 In recent years, that productivity has come in the form of new grades of carbide, new grinding technology and new coating technology.
 Although all of the components of a cutting tool are important and associated, the element that is going to handle the heat of increased cutting speeds and performance is coating technology.
 The purpose of this article is to explain coating technology, describe recent coating advancements and illustrate differences with machining examples.